Student Handbook

 - Pick a paper that is challenging to analyze, helping you (and your peers) learn more

 The best Journal Club papers hit multiple bullet points.
-Students must send a PDF version of their chosen article to
+Trainees must send a PDF version of their chosen article to

 What makes a good presentation?

-Trainees should create PowerPoint presentations that are approximately 10 minutes in length.
+Trainees should create presentations 30 minutes in length.
+Approximately 15 minutes should be devoted to PowerPoint slides, leaving the rest of the time for group discussion.
 Slides should be simple, with images and concise text.
 Rather than reading the text word for word, presenters should use the slides as talking points to guide the presentation.
-At the end of the PowerPoint, presenters should provide three to five questions regarding the paper for group discussion.
+Toward the end of the PowerPoint, presenters should provide three to five questions for the audience to guide the group discussion.

 Presentations must include the following elements: